Ernyoke/certified-aws-solutions-architect-professional/09-containers-and-serverless/sqs.md

 - When we send a message using `SendMessage` API, the library uploads the content to S3 and stores a link to this content in the message
 - When receiving a message, the library loads the payload from S3 and replaces the link with the payload in the message
 - When deleting a message from a queue, the large S3 payload will also be deleted
-- The Extended Client Library has an implementation in Java
+- The Extended Client Library can handle messages up to 2 GB
+- It has an implementation in Java.
+Equivalent libraries are available for other languages

 ## SQS Delay Queues

 - Delay queues allow us to postpone the delivery of messages in SQS queues
 - For a delay queue we configure a `DelaySeconds` value.
 Messages added to the queue will be invisible for the amount of `DelaySeconds`
 - The default value of `DelaySeconds` is 0, the max value is 15 minutes.
 In order for a queue to be delay queue, the value should be set to be greater than 0
-- Message times allow a per-message basis invisibility to be set, overriding the queue setting.
+- Message times allows a per-message basis invisibility to be set, overriding the queue setting.
 Min/max values are the same.
 Per message setting is not supported for FIFO queues

 ## SQS Dead Letter Queues (DLQ)